×

 In the intricate landscape of modern business, where uncertainties lurk around every corner, a strategic approach to risk management becomes not just a necessity but a business imperative.

 Accepting risk as an inherent aspect of business existence is the first step toward building a resilient enterprise.
 Large corporations, by their very nature, face an array of risks, ranging from intrinsic challenges like managing global teams and hybrid work models to unforeseen disruptions such as supply chain breakdowns and political conflicts.
-To fortify organizations against these risks, a comprehensive Enterprise Risk Management (ERM) process is essential.
+To fortify organizations against these risks, a comprehensive risk management process is essential.

 What is a Risk Management Process?

-A risk management process is a systematic approach to identifying, assessing, prioritizing, and mitigating risks that could affect an organization's objectives or projects.
+A risk management process is a systematic approach to identifying, assessing and prioritizing, mitigating, reporting, and monitoring risks that could affect an organization's objectives or projects.
 It involves several key steps that help organizations proactively deal with potential risks rather than reacting to them after they occur.

 What are the steps involved in risk management process?